-Lawyers for South Korea's Park say impeachment has no legal basis
+Lawyers for South Korea's Park say impeachment vote is groundless

 She has presidential immunity while in office, but risks facing prosecution upon her departure.

+Hundreds of people entered a lottery for one of the 80 seats available to the public on Choi's first day of trial on Monday, with one winner cheering in celebration after picking his number out of a plastic box at the Seoul Central District Court.

-Earlier on Friday, an official in the presidential Blue House said parliamentary investigators would not get access to her official residence, citing national security.
+Earlier, an official in the presidential Blue House had said parliamentary investigators would not get access to Park's official residence, citing national security.

-"They can't come inside," a Blue House official told reporters, declining to be identified.
+"They can't come inside," the official, who declined to be identified, told reporters.

 "We haven't changed our stance on that.
 We are in talks regarding where to meet, and what to do, if parliament's special committee wants to hold an inspection."

-The Blue House official also denied allegations it had ordered South Korea's intelligence agency to spy on judges, including the chief justice of the Supreme Court.
+The official also denied allegations the Blue House had ordered South Korea's intelligence agency to spy on judges, including the chief justice of the Supreme Court.

-"The Blue House has never spied on anybody and it's something that should not happen," the official said of the allegations, made by a former media executive during a televised parliamentary hearing on Thursday.
+"The Blue House has never spied on anybody and it's something that should not happen," the official said of the allegations, aired in a televised parliamentary hearing on Thursday.

-On Friday, Lee Kyu-chul, a spokesman for the special prosecutor in the case, told reporters the team would keep looking for legal grounds allowing it to enter the Blue House.
+On Friday, Lee Kyu-chul, a spokesman for the special prosecutor, told reporters the team would keep looking for legal grounds allowing it to enter the Blue House.

-The special prosecutor’s office has said it wants to search the offices of former Blue House officials who have been indicted in the case.
+The special prosecutor’s office has said it wants to search the offices of indicted former Blue House officials.

+The fallout from the impeachment vote continued to threaten the survival of Park's Saenuri Party, many of whose members had voted against her, with party leader Lee Jung-hyun, a staunch supporter of the president, resigning on Friday.

+The party had been divided between the pro-Park faction and those blaming her for declining public support for the conservatives, who lack a clear candidate for the next presidential election.

+A new poll has to be held in 60 days if Park is removed from office.

-(Additional reporting by Ju-min Park; Editing by Tony Munroe, Robert Birsel)
+Additional reporting by Ju-min Park; Editing by Tony Munroe and Clarence Fernandez